-The OLAP Catalog metadata describes the data that is available to the OLAP API through a connection to the database.
-The metadata records three things:
+Oracle OLAP metadata objects describe the data that is available to the OLAP API through a connection to the database.
+The metadata objects record three things:

 - The existence of sets of data.
-For example, a measure of unit price figures, dimensions of product and time values, and attributes that contain information about the elements of the dimensions all exist as named entities in the data store. - The structure of the sets of data.
-For example, the unit price measure is dimensioned by products and times, an attribute is dimensioned by the dimension for which it records information, and the elements of the dimensions are organized into hierarchical levels. - The characteristics of the data.
-For example, the unit price measure contains numeric values that are specified by the dimension element values, the dimensions have String values that identify the product or time values and the hierarchical levels, and the dimensions have attributes that provide additional information, such as a descriptive name for each dimension element that can be used in reports.
+For example, a measure of unit price figures, dimensions of product and time member values, and attributes that contain information about the members of the dimensions all exist as named entities in the data store. - The structure of the sets of data.
+For example, the Unit Price measure is dimensioned by products and times, an attribute is dimensioned by the dimension for which it records information, and the members of the dimensions are organized into hierarchical levels. - The characteristics of the data.
+For example, the Unit Price measure contains numeric values that are specified by the dimension member values, the dimension members have String values that identify the product or time values and the hierarchical levels, and the dimensions have attributes that provide additional information, such as a descriptive name for each dimension member that can be used in reports.

-In contrast, the fact that the price of product 13, which is the Envoy Standard portable PC, was 2426.07 dollars in July 1002 is data, not metadata.
+In contrast, the fact that the price of product 13 in month 55 was 2426.07 dollars is data, not metadata.

 These examples distinguish between the metadata and the data for the measure of unit prices.
 The OLAP API makes a similar distinction between the metadata and the data for dimensions.
-For example, the fact that a product dimension exists and that it has text values as elements is metadata.
-In contrast, the fact that the value of one of its elements is 13 is data.
+For example, the fact that a product dimension exists and that its members have text values is metadata.
+In contrast, the fact that the value of one of its members is 13 is data.